 Cut away the rotten roots with a sharp knife to try to save the plant.
 Use fresh potting soil since pathogens can remain in the old soil.
 Apply a fungicide to the healthy roots in case some of the root rot fungus remains.

 You can tell you need to adjust your watering routine by looking at the plant.
-If you see wrinkled, curled leaves, it means your money plant needs more water.
+If you see wrinkled, curled leaves, it may mean your money plant needs more water.
 Droopy yellow leaves can be a sign of too much water.
-As soon as you notice the leaf change, cut back on watering to prevent root rot.
+As soon as you notice drooping or yellowing leaves, cut back on watering to prevent root rot.

 Money Tree Location